Delismachado/WebScrapping/README.md

 ## Requirements:
 - [x] The app needs to receive an URL;

 - [x] The app needs to find all links inside this given URL;

+- [x] The app needs to save these links found in the localfile (testing)
-- [x] The app needs to save these links found in the database/localfile (SQL or No-SQL)
+- [] The app needs to save these links found in the database (SQL or No-SQL)

-- [x] The app needs to list these links saved in the database/localfile.
+- [] The app needs to list these links saved in the database

 - [] After collecting all links from the initial URL.
 Collect from the newly found links.
 I mean, the system gets the first link saved, and start the process (get all links and keep on the database).